ponceto/pve-autosnap/README.md

 ## Description

-`pve-autosnap` is a utility script for the [Proxmox VE](https://www.proxmox.com) hypervisor that allows automatic snapshots with a rotating snapshot feature.
+`pve-autosnap` is a utility script for the [Proxmox VE](https://www.proxmox.com) hypervisor that allows to perform automatic snapshots with a rotating snapshot feature.

 ## Installation